 What have I done with my baptism and confirmation?
 Is Christ really at the center of my life?
 Do I have time for prayer in my life?
 Do I live my life as a vocation and mission? —Pope St. John Paul II

-In celebration & in gratitude today, we honor the 102nd anniversary of the birth of this beloved pope, St. John Paul II.
+In celebration & in gratitude today, we honor the birth of this beloved pope, St. John Paul II.
 The story of the chasuble, featured here, is told below.

 We invite you to access Papal Artifacts/John Paul II where you will find information, artifacts, you-tubes, and photos associated with him, including a first class relic, his own blood.